 Achieving Parallel Data Protection Operations for NAS Data

 A data stream can be thought of as a data channel that connects the client file system or database to the storage media.
 Multiple streams provide for multiple channels through which data can flow.
 When used, multiple streams provide the means to parallelize an operation and thus improve the rate at which data can be written to or retrieved from the storage media.

-The DB2, DB2 DPF, Informix, Microsoft SQL Server, Oracle, Oracle RAC, Sybase, and SAP iDataAgents support multiple streams per subclient, or instance.
+The DB2, DB2 DPF, Informix, Microsoft SQL Server, Oracle, Oracle RAC, Sybase, and SAP for Oracle and MAXDB iDataAgents support multiple streams per subclient, or instance.
 (Note that the SAP for MAXDB iDataAgent supports multiple streams for database file backups only, not for log and control file backups.)
 In addition, the Automatic File System Multi-Streaming feature extends multiple stream per subclient support to additional iDataAgents, configurable at the subclient level.

 Agents that perform data protection operations using single streams can use any drive in the library provided it is not in use and not off-line.
 Note too that a given data stream always writes to or reads from the same media group.
 (This topic is discussed further in Removable Media Groups.)

 The following illustration depicts how data streams are used in single and multi-stream data protection operations.